suchipi/yavascript/meta/generated-docs/strings.md

 # cyan (function)

-Wrap a string with the ANSI control characters that will make it print as cyan text.
+Wraps a string with the ANSI control characters that will make it print as cyan text.

 ```ts
 declare function cyan(input: string | number | Path): string;